What You Need To Know About Hip Injections For Arthritis?

 • Approximately three to four days following the injection, the steroid injection begins to work.
 Consequently, it reduces inflammation in your hip joint due to arthritis.
 In spite of the fact that most patients experience some reduction in pain, it is not usually a long-term solution.”

 • A variety of other injections are common, such as hyaluronic acid, platelet-rich plasma (PRP), and stem cell injections.
-“The FDA has approved hyaluronic acid injections for treating knee osteoarthritis, but not for treating hip osteoarthritis.
-Injections of PRP and stem cells, while promising in theory, have not shown to predictably reduce symptoms of hip arthritis or regenerate cartilage.
+"The FDA has approved hyaluronic acid injections for treating knee osteoarthritis, but not for treating hip osteoarthritis.
+Injections of PRP and stem cells, while promising in theory, have not been shown to predictably reduce symptoms of hip arthritis or regenerate cartilage.

 • Although hip injections seem harmless, they can have some adverse effects when performed too close to surgery.
 Dr. Angerame says, “Studies in orthopedic literature have suggested that injection therapy within three months of a total hip replacement increased the risk of infection by nearly 40%”.